idrissa77/Data-Analysis-Identify-the-factors-that-influence-sales-performance/README.md

 ## Dataset

-The dataset used is from Kaggle and contains detailed information about customers, products, and business performance of a fictional supermarket.
+The dataset used is from Kaggle [Superstore Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final?resource=download) and contains detailed information about customers, products, and business performance of a fictional supermarket.

 Each record includes the following columns: